 Regular physical activity is a prescription for nerve pain due to chemotherapy.
+Here's what you should know about exercise and cancer.

 Nausea and hair loss are well known side effects of cancer treatments.
 But cancer patients undergoing chemotherapy can also experience neuropathy — nerve pain in their hands and feet marked by shooting or burning sensations, hypersensitivity to cold, tingling, and numbness.